vega/altair/doc/case_studies/exploring-weather.rst

 but rather encodes and stores the operations within the plot specification, where they will be calculated by the renderer.

-Of course, the same calculation could be done by using Pandas manipulations to explicitly add a column to the dataframe; the disadvantage there is that the derived values would have to be stored in the plot specification rather than computed on-demand in the browser.
+Of course, the same calculation could be done by using pandas manipulations to explicitly add a column to the dataframe; the disadvantage there is that the derived values would have to be stored in the plot specification rather than computed on-demand in the browser.